 Three-layer systems from the surface to bottom are:

+The first layer is the top layer which has Warm Oceanic Water and its thickness is about 500m with temperature that ranges from 20° and 25° C (Approx).
 The first layer is present within the tropical region and is present throughout the year in midlatitudes and it develops only during the Summer Season.

+The Thermocline which is the Second layer lies below the first layer or top layer which has warm oceanic water.
 The Thermocline layer or second layer is characterized by a rapid decrease in temperature as the depth increases and the thickness of this layer is 500 – 1000m.

+The last layer is very cold and it is the third layer.
+It extends up to the deep ocean floor.
 In the Arctic and Antarctic circles, the oceanic water’s surface temperature is close to 0° C (Approx) and the temperature variation with the depth is very low.
 This is because here there is only one layer of cold water that extends from the surface to the ocean floor at the deep.

 The average temperature of the surface oceanic water is around 27°C (Approx) and it gradually decreases from the equator towards the poles.

-The rate of decrease of temperature with increase in latitude is commonly 0.5°C (Approx) per latitude and the average temperature of oceanic water is around 22°C (Approx) at 20° latitudes, 14° C (Approx) at 40° latitudes and 0° C (Approx) near poles.
+The rate of decrease of temperature with increase in latitude is commonly 0.5°C (Approx) per latitude and the average temperature of oceanic water is around 22°C (Approx) at 20° latitudes, 14 °C (Approx) at 40° latitudes and 0° C (Approx) near poles.

+In comparison, the temperature of the ocean water in the Northern Hemisphere is higher than in the Southern Hemisphere.
 Also, the Highest temperature of the ocean water is recorded in the North of the equator, not at the equator.
-The average annual temperatures of the Northern Hemisphere are 19° C (Approx) and Southern Hemisphere is 16° C (Approx) respectively.
+The average annual temperatures of the Northern Hemisphere are 19° C (Approx) and the Southern Hemisphere 16° C (Approx) respectively.

-As already said, the maximum temperature of ocean water is at the surface, top layer because it is exposed to direct sunlight and the lower layers get the heat by the process of convection and this is the reason for the decrease in temperature with depth.
+This difference in temperature is due to the unequal distribution of land and water in the North and South hemispheres.
+As already said, the maximum temperature of ocean water is at the surface, the top layer because it is exposed to direct sunlight and the lower layers get the heat by the process of convection and this is the reason for the decrease in temperature with depth.

 But this decrease in temperature is uniform, and it decreases rapidly up to the depth of 200m and then, the rate of decrease in temperature is slow.